Sri Lanka Sacks Cricket Board Days After World Cup Thrashing - UrduPoint

 Colombo, (APP - UrduPoint / Pakistan Point News - 6th Nov, 2023) Sri Lanka's sports minister Roshan Ranasinghe sacked the national cricket board on Monday, days after a humiliating defeat by India at the World Cup.

-The country's 1996 World Cup-winning skipper Arjuna Ranatunga has been appointed chairman of a new interim board, Ranasinghe's office said in a statement.
+The country's 1996 World Cup-winning skipper Arjuna Ranatunga, 59, has been appointed chairman of a new interim board, Ranasinghe's office said in a statement.

-"Sports minister Roshan Ranasinghe has formed an interim committee for Sri Lanka Cricket," the statement said.

-The new seven-member panel also includes a retired supreme court judge and a former board president.
+The former captain was "the most suitable person to revive cricket", the minister told reporters in Colombo.
+"The priority is to get the team to perform better."

 The move came a day after the board's second-highest officer, secretary Mohan de Silva, quit.

-Sri Lanka were at one point 14-6 and were all out for 55, the fourth-lowest World Cup total in history, while chasing India's 358 in Mumbai on Thursday.
+Sri Lanka were at one point 14-6 and were all out for 55, the fourth-lowest World Cup total in history, while chasing India's 358 in Mumbai.

-The defeat prompted a public outcry and police have been deployed outside the board office in Colombo since angry protests on Saturday.
+The defeat prompted a public outcry and police have been deployed outside the board office in Colombo since Saturday when there were angry protests.

-"They should voluntarily resign," he said.
-He had previously accused the board of being "traitorous and corrupt".
+"They should voluntarily resign," he said, having previously accused the board of being "traitorous and corrupt".

 Sri Lanka play Bangladesh later Monday and need a mathematical miracle if they are to squeeze into the last four of the World Cup.

+The interim panel is the 10th appointed by a sports minister for various reasons since 1999 -- when the government intervened after the president's uncle lost the election to lead the board -- despite International Cricket Council rules against political interference.

-On Saturday Ranasinghe wrote to full members of the International Cricket Council (ICC) -- which has rules against political interference in the sport -- asking for understanding and support.
+On Saturday Ranasinghe wrote to full members of the ICC asking for their understanding and support.

 "Sri Lanka Cricket has been besieged with complaints of player disciplinary issues, management corruption, financial misconduct and match-fixing allegations," Ranasinghe said in the letters, released to Sri Lankan media.

+"I would like to emphasise that interim measures will only be taken to establish good governance principles."

-The minister was forced by the ICC to withdraw a three-member panel he had appointed last month to investigate alleged corruption at the board after it was deemed to be political interference.
+The minister was last month forced by the ICC to withdraw a three-member panel he had appointed to investigate alleged corruption at the board after it was deemed to violate the interference rules.

-There was no immediate reaction from the ICC to Ranasinghe's latest move, which dismissed a board that was elected in May, with president Shammi Silva on his third consecutive term.
+There was no immediate reaction from the ICC to Ranasinghe's latest move and dismissed board president Shammi Silva, who was elected to a third consecutive term in May, also did not comment.

 Sri Lanka have not won the World Cup since 1996, with Ranasinghe blaming the board for the "deterioration" of standards.